kengibson1111/tour-of-go/README.md

 * channels (selectdef) - just showing that a default can be used in a select.
 This will activate when all channel operations on the select are blocked.

+* EXERCISE (concur) - main exercise for the Concurrency section of the tour.
+Maybe not the best code, but it was easy to implement and satisfies requirements.